alliecatowo/zmk-sofle/docs/docs/building-firmware.md

 # Building Custom Firmware

-This comprehensive guide will walk you through building custom firmware for your Eyelash Sofle keyboard.
+This comprehensive guide will walk you through building custom firmware for your AllieCat Sofle keyboard.
 Whether you want to modify the keymap, add new features, or optimize performance, this guide has you covered.

 ## 🛠️ Prerequisites